-CAFII members offer travel, life, health, property and casualty, and creditor's group insurance across Canada.
-In particular, creditor's group insurance and travel insurance are the product lines of primary focus for CAFII as its members' common ground.
+CAFII believes consumers are best served when they have meaningful choice in the purchase of insurance products and services.
+Our members offer travel, life, health, property and casualty, and creditor's group insurance across Canada.
+In particular, creditor's group insurance and travel insurance are the product lines of primary focus for CAFII as our members' common ground.

 CAFII's diverse membership enables our Association to take a broad view of the regulatory regime governing the insurance marketplace.
-CAFII works with government and regulators (primarily provincial) to develop a legislative and regulatory framework for the insurance sector that helps ensure Canadian consumers get the insurance products that suit their needs.
+We work with government and regulators (primarily provincial/territorial) to develop a legislative and regulatory framework for the insurance sector that helps ensure Canadian consumers get the insurance products that suit their needs.
 Our aim is to ensure appropriate standards are in place for the distribution and marketing of all insurance products and services.